LayMui/website-hugo/exampleSite/content/english/post/deliverance.md

 Sin is cooperation with the enemy

-If u walk in the truth u will not be influenced or oppressed by them
+If you walk in the truth u will not be influenced or oppressed by them

 You don't have to go through weird deliverance session to be made free